badassdatascience/music-production-and-performance/music_production_and_performance/django/scripts/README.md

-Order to run the scripts in:
+These scripts populate the database.
+Here is the order to run them in:

 ```
 cd music_production_and_performance/django